petlove/pitbull/README.md

 Send a header with the name equal `config.static.header` with the value equal `config.static.token`.

-After it, you need to include `Pitbull::Strategies::Static` in your controller or inherit the controller `Pitbull::StratStrategiesegy::StaticController`.
+After it, you need to include `Pitbull::Strategies::Static` in your controller or inherit the controller `Pitbull::Strategies::StaticController`.

 ## Contributing